arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

   directory to where to install the Anansi software package.
 This path must be writable by the user building and installing Anansi.

+* **ANANSI_INSTALL_BIN_DIRECTORY** - The fully qualified path where the
+  Anansi binaries are installed.

+* **ANANSI_INSTALL_INCLUDE_DIRECTORY** - The fully qualified path where the
+ Anansi header files are installed.

+* **ANANSI_INSTALL_LIB_DIRECTORY** - The fully qualified where the Anansi libraries are installed.

 * **ANANSI_BOOST_TOP_LEVEL** - The fully qualified path to the boost software package.
 For example, the fully qualified path to the boost header file *program_options.hpp* is *${ANANSI_BOOST_TOP_LEVEL}/include/boost/program_options.hpp*

+Once the primary variables are defined, other secondary critical environmental variables can be defined by sourcing *${ANANSI_TOP_LEVEL}/configurations/anansi_core_configurations.sh.*

-Sample bash scripts are provided in the *configurations* directory that are to be sourced to set these primary critical environmental variables.
-Copy a configuration to an appropriate name, modify to suit your needs, then source.
-Once the file is sourced, other secondary critical environmental variables are defined.
+Sample bash scripts are provided in the *configurations* directory that can be sourced to set these primary and secondary critical environmental variables, and Copy a configuration to an appropriate name, modify to suit your needs, then source.

-To check that primary critical environmental variables are defined, execute the python program named *check_environment_variables.py*.
+To check that primary and secondary critical environmental variables are defined, execute the python program named *check_environment_variables.py*.

 **check_environment_variables.py \--env-config-file ${ANANSI_TOP_LEVEL}/etc/mandatory_environmental_variables.ini**